surniaulula/wpsso/readme.txt

 = 7.9.0-b.1 =

-(2020/06/12) Added a new Users &gt; Add Person page to create new persons.
+(2020/06/12) Added a new Users &gt; Add a Person page to create new persons.
 Added a new "Book ISBN" option in the Document SSO metabox.

 = 7.8.0 =